10 AR KPIs Every Finance Team Should Track in 2026

 What is the most important AR KPI?

-DSO is the core liquidity metric, but it is most useful alongside aging buckets, promise-to-pay pipeline, and forecast accuracy, which explain why DSO is moving.
+DSO is the core liquidity metric because it measures how long cash stays tied up after a sale.
+It is most useful alongside aging distribution, the promise-to-pay pipeline, and forecast accuracy, which together explain why DSO is moving in either direction.

 How often should AR KPIs be reviewed?

-Daily if they are operationalized.
-A live system that escalates on rising DSO acts continuously, rather than waiting for a weekly report.
+Continuously when they are operationalized.
+A live system that escalates on rising DSO or a stretching aging curve acts every day, rather than waiting for a weekly or month-end report when the window to act has closed.

 How does automation improve these KPIs?